codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 When Codefresh detects an application assigned to two different Products, it alerts you of the same through a popup in the UI.
 This conflict typically occurs when you manually assign an application to a Product from the Unassigned list, and then add an annotation to the same application's manifest connecting it to a different Product.

-1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
-TBD from UI

 ### Edit/delete Product